Come talk with faculty team leaders and staff to learn more about the Bass Connections projects that will start next summer or fall.

 Many of the core problems of our time – climate change, financial crises, addiction, social inequality – arise from individuals and their choices.
 Brain research on cognition, emotions, expression and decision-making will be translated in this theme to address collective challenges and increase understanding of what makes us human.

-Students will also participate in shared curricular and co-curricular activities that facilitate scholarship in the chosen area.
-Students are encouraged to create a coherent course of study that combines classes, independent or directed research, and co-/extra-curricular activities.
+Students are encouraged to create a coherent course of study that combines classes, independent or directed research and co-/extra-curricular activities.
 Research experience is the core of the program.

-In addition to project teams, Bass Connections in Brain & Society offers two semester-long interdisciplinary courses that explore the intersection of neuroscience with sex and gender (Fall) and music (Spring).
+In addition to project teams, Bass Connections in Brain & Society offers semester-long interdisciplinary courses.

 Receive individualized guidance on how to incorporate Bass Connections into your Duke experience.